Overview – Waterberg Plateau

 Anthony is the author of the 'Botswana & Namibia' Lonely Planet guide.

-The Waterberg Plateau is a scenic wildlife viewing destination.
-The park consists of a sandstone massif which stands out impressively from the surrounding savannah grasslands.
-It was established as a breeding ground for threatened species, including white rhino, roan, sable and tsessebe.
-Self-drive is prohibited, but game drives can be booked through the Namibia Wildlife Resorts office.
-There are nine short, self-guided walks available.
+Waterberg Plateau Park is a scenic wildlife-viewing and hiking destination.
+The park’s sandstone massif, which looms over the surrounding grassland savannah, was protected as a breeding ground for threatened species such as white rhino, roan, sable and tsessebe.
+Self-drive is prohibited, but guided game drives are possible.
+There are nine short, self-guided walks available, as well as multiday trails.

 Best Time To Go July to September (Best wildlife viewing)